NAC releases draft on social security

 The Sonia Gandhi-led National Advisory Council (NAC) has released draft recommendations for a social security package for the country's unorganized sector, which envisages providing life, disability and health cover, maternity benefits and old-age pension to workers.

 NAC, in a draft released on 7 March, suggested that the different welfare schemes being run by the ministries of women and child development, health and family welfare, finance and labour and employment should be cleared by a single agency.
 This is aimed at linking existing and new schemes for the unorganized sector.
-The informal sector constitutes almost 93% of India's workforce and accounts for around 60% of the country's gross domestic product (GDP), according to official data.

 The draft suggests setting up a national inter-ministerial panel to coordinate between the different ministries.
 It also proposes the creation of a national social security authority to design and develop a minimum social security package.
-NAC has sought comments from the public on the draft.
-Once finalized, it will be sent for approval to the government.
-NAC is holding consultations with the different ministries on the feasibility of a single-widow clearance for social security schemes, Mint reported on 17 February.

 anuja@livemint.com